Frequently Asked Questions about Membership

 The Junior League of Hartford, Inc. is always interested in welcoming new members to our organization and accepts new volunteer inquiries year round.

-Prospective members who contact us during the "League year" will be placed on a list and contacted before the start of the next Provisional Course.
-The provisional year and all requirements must be completed to become an Active Member.
+Prospective members may reach out anytime and be placed on a list and contacted before the start of the next New Member Course.

 How do I Join?